teddwl/fieldcontrol.js/Readme.md

 The constructor has one required parameter, which is the html form DOM-Object.
 Obviously it doesn't matter if you fetch it by its `id`, tag-type or any other queryselector.

-You may also pass a rudimentary `options` object that can deactivate the `enable` or `disable` feature or change the default selector for these features.
-In general you'll want to stick to the defaults.
+You may also pass an `options` object that can deactivate the `enable` or `disable` feature or change the default selector for these features.
+Usually you'll want to stick to the defaults.

 ````javascript
 var options = {initialize: false, enable: true, disable: true, selector: 'name'};
 new FieldControl(formObject, options);
 ````

+_Note about markup:_
-I would generally recommended to set the disabled attribute on each field that should initially be disabled, if you can.
-But if you are dealing with prechecked fields or you simply can not set the disabled attribute because of some lousy templating engine, you can tell fieldcontrol.js to go through your form and it will take care of setting the appropriate disabled states.
+I recommend to set 'default' `disabled` and `checked` attributes directly in your view.
+But if you are dealing with dynamically prechecked fields or you simply can not set the disabled attribute because of your templating engine, following might work: The `initialize` option set to true, will make fieldcontrol.js to go through your form and will take care of setting the appropriate disabled states.
+Unfortunately, this option will not work properly with radio-buttons yet.

 ## How it works